uptimejp/pgaudit/README.md

 commands are collected by a utility hook, and DML and SELECT events are collected by an executor hook.

-See DESIGN for more details.
+See DESIGN for more details and future improvements.

 Known problems
 --------------